DarknessFX/UEFontViewer/README.md

 ### Tool inside your project

 .
-Download the repository, copy Tools folder to you project Content folder.<br/>
+Download the repository, copy Tools folder to your project Content folder.<br/>
 .
 In Content Browser, go to Content > Tools > FontViewer, right-click FontViewer and select Run Editor Utility Widget.

 ## Credits